About The College

 Governance Committee

-• Oversee learning of Board and Committee members
+• Oversees learning of Board and Committee members.

-• Ensure governance of the college enables commitment to anti-racism and Indigenous cultural safety.
+• Ensures governance of the college enables commitment to anti-racism and Indigenous cultural safety.

 Finance & Audit Committee

-• Advise the Board on financial administration matters
+• Advises the Board on financial administration matters.

-• Oversee budget and make recommendations to the Board regarding fees
+• Oversees budget and make recommendations to the Board regarding fees.

-• Ensure the college’s finances enable commitment to anti-racism and Indigenous cultural safety.
+• Ensures the college’s finances enable commitment to anti-racism and Indigenous cultural safety.

 Human Resources Committee

-• Ensure the college’s finances enable commitment to anti-racism and Indigenous cultural safety.
+• Ensures the College’s strategic human resources policies align with diversity, equity, and inclusion principles and enable the College’s commitment to anti-racism and Indigenous cultural safety.

 Staff